Niger: Multi-Hazard Approach to Early Warning Systems, with a Focus on Flood Risk Management

 The project worked on developing a public information tool for data sharing with synchronization capacities among key technical services, including the Prime Minister’s office, meteorological, hydrological, food security, humanitarian and civil protection services.
 The instrument addresses the management of information on hazard, exposure and vulnerability, as well as the development of an emergency response decision support tool.

-A final mission to Niger in May 2017 presented the EWS platform (http://risques-niger.org) to several Ministry bodies and national institutions.
+Tthe EWS platform (http://risques-niger.org) was presented in May 2017 to several Ministry bodies and national institutions.
 It was concluded that:

 - the sharing of data between national institutions through the EWS had started (and provided a good basis for the related CREWS Initiative project in Niger);